MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 ---
-title: View a report in Power BI service
+title: View a report in Power BI service for consumers.
-description: Open a Power BI report in Reading view.
+description: This topic shows Power BI consumers and end users had to open and view a Power BI report.
 author: mihart
 manager: kvivek
 ms.reviewer: ''